-- (1) All process vessels, instruments and equipment, from which any flammable vapour may issue, shall be safely vented to atmosphere. - (2) All vent lines from process vessels or storage tanks which are vented to flare pits or flare stacks shall be provided with a flame arrester or other equivalent safety devices. - (3) When venting flammable vapours from a well, the operator shall ensure that any dedicated recovery tank/blow down tank is located- - (a) a minimum of 25 from the well centre; and - (b) so that vapours are carried off location by the prevailing winds of that area, and where the provisions of Paragraphs (a) or (b) cannot be met, the tank shall be a closed type with a vent line that meets the conditions of Paragraphs (a) and (b) or is directed to a flare as specified under Section 40.
+(1) All process vessels, instruments and equipment, from which any flammable vapour may issue, shall be safely vented to atmosphere.

+(2) All vent lines from process vessels or storage tanks which are vented to flare pits or flare stacks shall be provided with a flame arrester or other equivalent safety devices.

+(3) When venting flammable vapours from a well the operator shall ensure that any dedicated recovery tank/blow tank is located - and where the provisions of Paragraphs (a) and (b) cannot be met, the tank shall be a closed type with a vent line that meets the conditions of Paragraphs (a) and (b) or is directed to a flare as specified under Section 40.